- Halkidiki is located in the northern part of Greece, about an hour's drive from the city of Thessaloniki.

 Every breathtaking summer trip must consist of at least 2 things: the smell of pine and the sensation of the wave crashing on your feet.
 Here is a travel guide that will give you both.

-Here is a guide to Halkidiki, Greece that will help you discover more of the mainland’s beauty and will make you book your next trip to Greece to a destination that might not be an island and doesn't need you to reach it by boat, but promises you won't miss any of the country’s best qualities.
+Here is a guide to Halkidiki, Greece, that will help you discover more of the mainland Greece’s beauty and will make you choose one of our Greece vacation packages including a destination that might not be an island and doesn't need you to reach by boat, but promises you won't miss any of the country’s best qualities.

 The Location of Halkidiki, Greece

 Halkidiki is located a stone's throw from Thessaloniki and the three peninsulas of Kassandra, Sithonia, and Athos offer holidays for all tastes: intense nightlife in Kassandra, tranquility, and exotic beaches in Sithonia peninsula, and a serene family atmosphere on Mount Athos.

 What’s more, the mountains of Halkidiki also offer a plethora of opportunities for tours in the picturesque villages around the beautiful forests of Holomontas and Stratonikos.